xster/flutter-wiki/Issue-hygiene.md

  * [[Triage]], which describes how we go through bugs and make sure they are sorted accordingly.

+### Adding labels

+Labels are more or less free, so we can add them pretty easily.
+Please mention it to other team members first, so that they know what you are planning and can give feedback.
+Please make sure labels use a consistent color and naming scheme (e.g. all the framework-related labels are blue and start with `f:`).

 ## Prioritization

 _See also: [[What should I work on?]]_